Center For Childrens Law And Policy Inc

 Organization Overview

-For the year ending 12/2021, Center For Childrens Law And Policy Inc generated $1.7m in total revenue.
-This represents relatively stable growth, over the past 7 years the organization has increased revenue by an average of 2.9% each year.
-All expenses for the organization totaled $2.0m during the year ending 12/2021.
-While expenses have increased by 3.0% per year over the past 7 years.
-They've been increasing with an increasing level of total revenue.
+For the year ending 12/2022, Center For Childrens Law And Policy Inc generated $1.1m in total revenue.
+The organization has seen a slow decline revenue.
+Over the past 8 years, revenues have fallen by an average of (2.6%) each year.
+All expenses for the organization totaled $2.0m during the year ending 12/2022.
 You can explore the organizations financials more deeply in the financial statements section below.

 Mission & Program ActivityExcerpts From the 990 Filing